Paid Telegram Group: Setup Guide & Pricing Data

 A paid Telegram group lets you charge for access to a private group chat where members interact with you and each other.
 Unlike a channel (one-way broadcast), a group is a two-way conversation — and that difference changes everything about engagement, retention, and how much you can charge.

-This guide covers how to set up a paid Telegram group, what to charge by niche, how payments work, what content drives retention, and the mistakes that kill most groups before they gain traction.
+This guide covers how to set up a paid Telegram group, what to charge by niche, how payments work, how to grow your first 50 members, what content drives retention, and the mistakes that kill most groups before they gain traction.

 Paid Telegram group setup with lock icon and community silhouettes